tsrines/node-js-fix-the-dependencies-nyc-web-111819/README.md

 of a host package that we've already encountered is [Chai.js](http://chaijs.com/plugins/).
 Each Chai plugin has `chai` as a `peerDependency`, meaning that the plugin expects that it will be required in an environment that also has `chai`.

+**NOTE**: There will be a warning that a peerDependency hasn't been met _no matter what_.
+It's currently an open issue on npm: https://github.com/npm/npm/issues/3218.
+The trick is still to make sure to get the _right_ version of the peerDependency from the repository that we've provided.
+(Remember that you can refer to specific commits.)